College Football National Championship: Alabama vs. Georgia Odds, Preview, & Prediction | BetOnline.ag - CLNS Media

 Heisman winner Bryce Young threw three touchdowns for Alabama, but it was running back Brian Robinson Jr. who paced the offense.
 Robinson Jr. ran for 204 yards on 26 carries in the semi-final, and allowed Bama to slow the game down and play on their own terms.

 Later on that night, Georgia spanked the Wolverines.
 Like – spanked.
-They held Michigan QB to Cade McNamara to just 106 yards passing, forced him into 2 interceptions, and made Harbaugh turn to true freshman J.J.
+They held Michigan QB Cade McNamara to just 106 yards passing, forced him into 2 interceptions, and made Harbaugh turn to true freshman J.J.
 McCarthy to finish the job.

-I went after Georgia QB Stetson Bennett in my CFP preview prior to the game.
+I went after Georgia QB Stetson Bennett a little bit in my CFP preview prior to the game.
 Here were my thoughts:

 The Georgia Bulldogs went wire-to-wire as the number one team in the country until their SEC Championship loss to Alabama.
 The Dogs defense was dominant as always, allowing just 9.54 points per game.
 Quarterback Stetson Bennett is the one thing that is truly holding this Georgia team back, and I’m interested to see the kind of leash head coach Kirby Smart will have on him before turning to the once injured J.T.
 Daniels.